-Chorionic villus sampling (CVS) is a diagnostic test usually performed between 10 and 14 weeks of pregnancy.
+Chorionic villus sampling (CVS) is a diagnostic test usually performed between 11-14 weeks of pregnancy.
 This test will provide you with a definitive (yes or no) assessment about chromosome disorders in the pregnancy, such as Down syndrome.
 This test can also test for some other genetic disorders for pregnancies considered to be at an increased risk.

 Using high resolution ultrasound for guidance, the physician will either insert a needle through your abdomen or will insert a small catheter through the cervix to the placenta (depending on the location of the placenta).
 A small sample of chorionic villi (cells from the placenta) is removed to complete the testing.